ivlahekht/subscription-based-payments/readme.md

 - suspend the service -> ProductService
 - orchestration of the process -> NaivePaymentProcessingService

-In the uml we have 3 external service calls:
+In the uml, we have 3 external service calls:
 - Notification Service
 - Payment Service
 - Product Service

-We will use Wiremock that will act as server for the external calls we use.
+We will use Wiremock which will act as a server for the external calls we use.

 The process is triggered by sending a POST on http://localhost:8080/v1/subscriptionBasedPayment